hkust-nlp/SynCSE/README.md

 ## Bugs or questions?

-If you have any questions related to the code or the paper, feel free to email Tianyu (`tianyug@cs.princeton.edu`) and Xingcheng (`yxc18@mails.tsinghua.edu.cn`).
+If you have any questions related to the code or the paper, feel free to email Junlei (`zhangjunlei@westlake.edu.cn`).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation